 Faculty Research Interests

 Specific faculty interests include research in literacy studies, digital media, rhetorical studies, globalization and language, disability studies, cultural-historical activity theory, feminist theory and pedagogy, genre theory, technical communication and other areas of study related to the development of language and policy.

 Facilities and Resources

 CWS has a multidisciplinary group of core and affiliated faculty.
-It is home to the campus's Writing across the Curriculum Program and the Writers Workshop, a campus-wide tutorial facility; and sponsor of an electronic discussion group on writing across the curriculum and the University of Illinois Writing Project (UIWP), a site of the National Writing Project.
-It also houses Computers and Composition, an international journal that explores issues related to digital media and Research in the Teaching of English, a publication of the National Council of Teachers of English.
+It is home to the campus's Writing across the Curriculum Program and the Writers Workshop, a campus-wide tutorial facility; a sponsor of an electronic discussion group on writing across the curriculum, and a co-founder of the University of Illinois Writing Project (UIWP), a site of the National Writing Project.

-Graduate students may receive assistantships as consultants in the Writers Workshop, as teacher trainers in the Writing Across the Curriculum program, as assistant to the CWS director, and as research assistants to CWS faculty.
+Graduate students may receive assistantships as consultants in the Writers Workshop, as teachers in the Writing Across Media courses, as assistant directors of CWS programs, and as research assistants to CWS faculty.

 Graduate Concentration in Writing Studies